 Services provided need to be carried out with due skill and care.

 Retailers are also expected to arrange for faulty goods to be collected at their expense.

 It is clear to anyone reading this that it is a clear cut case.
 However, retailers have a habit of deliberately trying to fob consumers off and muddy the waters to wriggle out of their obligations.

 Currys PC World are renowned for fob offs, blatant lies and selling faulty goods.
-This is evidenced by online reviews, Twitter comments, dedicated Facebook pages for complaints and their Trustpilot score of 1.4 out of 5 (rated poor).
+This is evidenced by online reviews, Twitter comments, dedicated Facebook pages for complaints and Trustpilot reviews.

 Any faults found within the first 6 months are considered to have been there since inception.
 This is where you apply the reverse burden of proof.

 You need to prove that the fault was there once 6 months has elapsed.
 This can be done by an independent report or proof that it is a common fault in the public domain by a Google search.